 Building permits issued Authorisation to commence building, issued by municipal building authorities.
 Building, concept of A "building" means a cohesive structure, mainly constructed from uniform materials and usually comprising the same number of floors throughout.
 Building, main use of This corresponds to the actual use of the building.
 Where several types of use apply, the usage which occupies the greatest floor area is registered.
 Buildings started Physical initiation of construction.

-For commercial buildings for agriculture, etc., "buildings started" denotes the time of notification of construction work.
+For commercial buildings for agriculture, etc., "buildings started" denotes the time Enterprises which are registered in the Danish custom authorities' register of units of notification of construction work.

 Business unit A legal entity which carries out one or more types of financial activity at one or more local units (enterprises).